CallMeSnacktime/free-gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide words in their dictionary form, studen needs to figure out onjugations and tenses
 - Provide a possible sentence structure
 - Make sure the meaning of the sentence is the same when translated, including  plurals and tenses.
+- When the student makes an attempt, interperat their reading so they can see what they actually said.

 ## Formatting Instructions